QuantumRaC/Cybersec-Archive/notes/notes.md

 - **Virustotal**: website that provides virus-scanning service for files using antivirus engines
     - https://www.virustotal.com/gui/home/upload
-    - allows users to scan files via url, ip, domain, upload, or file hash
+    - allows users to scan files via url, IP, domain, upload, or file hash

 - **Have I Been Pwned (HIBP)**: tells you if an *email address* has appeared in a leaked data breach
     - https://haveibeenpwned.com/